surendermohan/ics-final-2016/README.md

 1. Read about HTML5 and CSS at high level.
 2. Read about jQuery and JavaScript at high level.
 3. Read about jQuery Mobile
-4. There will be report due with short 100-200 words questions about these topics later.
+4. There will be report due with short 100-200 words questions about these topics.